• What is Copywriting?

 1. Nix the Pre-Written Copy

 To make connecting “easier” for people, LinkedIn pre-populates copy along the lines of “I’d like to connect with you on LinkedIn.”
 Talk about a waste of a line!
-OBVIOUSLY, you want to connect with them, you clicked the button.
-And, especially since you’re a copywriter, there’s just no excuse for not taking the time to re-write this link.
+Obviously, you want to connect with them; you clicked the button.
+And, especially since you’re a copywriter, there’s just no excuse for not taking the time to rewrite this link.
 C’mon: You’re better than that!

 2. Introduce Yourself

-This might sound obvious, but you’d be shocked at the number of people who try to connect to other people and never actually tell them who they are.
+This might sound obvious, but you’d be shocked at the number of people who try to connect to other people and never tell them who they are.
 Whether it’s a stranger or whether it’s someone you worked with several years ago, let people know who you are.

 3. Give Them a Reason to Connect